Check out these awesome Flowering Ground Cover Plants that you can grow in your garden with ease to add a dash of colors!

 This pretty little plant with needle-like foliage and tiny colorful flowers looks absolutely stunning.
-It is an annual or perennial (*in warm tropical and subtropical climates) ground cover that spreads densely.
-The blooms come in yellow, pink, red, white, orange and many more colors.
-Moss rose is very tolerant of poor conditions and dry soil.
+The blooms come in yellow, pink, red, white, orange, and many more colors.

-Lilyturf is neither a grass nor a lily.
-This showy and tough groundcover has lush and deep green, grass-like foliage ordered in slightly upright tufts.
+This showy and tough ground cover has deep green, grass-like foliage.
 Spikes of violet or lavender color flowers appear from late summer until the fall.

 6. Sweet Woodruff

 Sweet woodruff is an excellent ground cover if you want to add fragrance to your garden.
-Grows best in part shade to full shade and on well-drained soil, this plant can grow up to a height of only 8-10 inches (When in bloom).
-It starts to bloom prolifically from mid-spring, sweet woodruff leaves also release fragrance when crushed.
+Grows best in part shade to full shade and on well-draining soil.

 7. Creeping Thyme

-Thymus serpyllum is a low-growing aromatic flowering herb that is perennial and hardy in USDA Zones 4-9.
-Just like other thyme varieties it is edible too.
+Thymus serpyllum is a low-growing aromatic flowering herb and edible too!
 This tiny plant barely grows up to 3 inches tall.
-It is deer resistant and an amazing alternative of grasses.
+It is deer resistant and an amazing alternative to grasses.

 8. Brass Button

-If you’re searching for a lawn substitute on which you can set foot without thinking much then consider growing brass button.
+If you’re searching for a lawn substitute, then consider growing the brass button.
 It also forms yellow-golden flowers that appear from spring to summer.
-Brass buttons are hardy in USDA Zones 5-10 (but evergreen only in Zone 8-10), growing in temperates to subtropical climates both.

 9. Creeping Phlox

 This ground cover has pleasant flowers that appear in pastel hues.
-Growing this sturdy, low-maintenance plant is possible in USDA Zones 3-8, it is the plant that can be used in landscaping to hide the unsightly slope or other difficult areas as it rambles between rocks or cascades down.
 It can also be used as a bordering plant around the flowerbeds.

-The genus ‘Sedum’ has a diverse group of ornamental succulent plants, you can grow low growing sedums as a ground cover in full sun and well-drained soil.
-Yellow flowers appear in summer.
-The best thing about sedums is there are about 400 species of them around the world that can be grown diversely in every climate.
+The genus ‘Sedum’ has a diverse group of ornamental succulent plants.
+You can grow low-growing sedums as a ground cover in full sun and well-drained soil.

-Campanula portenschlagiana or ‘Dalmatian Bellflower’ is a beautiful annual or perennial plant that forms a mat of small rounded leaves.
-The flowers are star-shaped, blue-purple in color that blooms from spring through summer.
-Relatively cold hardy but requires shelter when temperature dips below much.
-It grows in full sun and in the part shade too, on a fairly loose, well drained and alkaline soil.
+It is a beautiful annual or perennial plant that forms a mat of small rounded leaves.
+The flowers are star-shaped and blue-purple in the color that blooms from spring through summer.

 12. Lily of the Valley

 Lily of the Valley is one of the easiest and best flowering ground covers.
-Its fragrant little bell-shaped white flowers grow well in shade and have long blooming period.
-Growing lily of the valley plant is possible in cool temperate zones in USDA Zones 2-9.
+Its fragrant little bell-shaped white flowers grow well in the shade and have a long blooming period.

-One of the most popular groundcovers, it is a hardy plant in both cold and warm climates under USDA Zones 4-10a that spreads quickly.
-It blooms prolifically, is easy to grow and tolerates poor soil and drought.
-Provide it full sun in the cold climate and part shade in warm climates.
+One of the most popular groundcovers, it blooms prolifically, is easy to grow, and tolerates poor soil and drought.

-This low growing beautiful perennial blooms from summer to fall.
+This low-growing beautiful perennial blooms from summer to fall.
 Good for country style or cottage style garden and also suitable for containers.
-With its spiky blue blooms, it looks good with bright green foliage.
-Veronica ‘Goodness Grows’ requires full sun and regular but moderate watering.

 16. Lamb’s Ear

-One of the best flowering ground cover plants on our list due to its thick attractive silver-grey-green foliage that forms gentle and velvety rosettes, not only the foliage, its purple colored flowers that appear from late spring are appealing too.
-This excellent edging plant only grows up 12 inches tall in part sun to full sun under USDA Zones 4-9.
+One of the best flowering ground cover plants on our list due to its thick attractive silver-grey-green foliage that forms gentle and velvety rosettes and purple flowers!

 17. Society Garlic